Mehmet Oz: 2022 U.S. Senate campaign

 On November 30, 2021, Oz announced his candidacy for the Republican nomination for the United States Senate seat in Pennsylvania in 2022.
 After Oz announced his candidacy, a number of TV stations in Philadelphia, New York City, and Cleveland said that they would remove his show from the air, compelled by the FCC's equal-time rule that provide an equivalent air time to any opposing political candidates who request it.
 In his campaign, he called for immunologist Anthony Fauci, the Chief Medical Advisor to the President, to be fired and also opposed vaccine requirements.
 In March 2022, Oz was fired from the President's Council on Sports, Fitness, and Nutrition due to his candidacy for public office.
 Conservatives cast doubt on Oz's early candidacy due to concerns about his views and whether he was really conservative.

 On April 9, 2022, Oz's campaign was endorsed by former president Donald Trump.
 Oz's ties to Turkey, including his dual citizenship, were criticized by his Republican primary opponents.
 Oz called these issues a "distraction" and said that he would renounce his Turkish citizenship if elected, while his campaign called the attacks "pathetic and xenophobic".
 Senate Republicans, including Lindsey Graham and Kevin Cramer, defended Oz over the issue.

-In May 2022, Columbia University cut ties with Oz and removed his presence from their website.
 The Republican primary was held on May 17.
 A day after the election, Oz narrowly led his main opponent David McCormick by a difference of just 0.1% of the vote, triggering a mandatory statewide recount.
 When the election was still too close to call and the mail-in ballots had not yet been counted, Trump urged Oz to declare victory.
 On May 27, before the recount started, Oz prematurely declared victory, calling himself the presumptive nominee and opposing counting certain mailed ballots.
 On June 3, Oz became the Republican nominee after McCormick conceded that the recount would not make up the deficit in votes.
 Oz was subsequently endorsed by three out of four major Republican candidates from the primary, including McCormick, with only Kathy Barnette initially declining to endorse him.
 Barnette later stated that she would vote for Oz, while still declining to explicitly endorse him.

 During the race, Oz's opponents accused him of carpetbagging, as he did not live in Pennsylvania prior to 2020.
 Oz denied these accusations, noting that he owns a home within the state.
 A representative of Oz's campaign also pushed back on the claims, stating "Dr. Oz lives in Pennsylvania, votes in Pennsylvania, and has his medical license in Pennsylvania.
 Dr. Oz grew up in the Greater Philadelphia region, less than 5 miles from the PA border.
 He went to school in Pennsylvania, met his wife and got married in Pennsylvania, and 2 of his children were born in Pennsylvania.
 He currently resides in Bryn Athyn, Pennsylvania, where his wife's family has lived for a hundred years."